To support Life University while empowering and enriching the lives of its students, alumni and friends worldwide.

 Center for Health and Optimum Performance (C-HOP)

 All Life University Family may receive complimentary chiropractic care, including x-ray and physiotherapy services in the Center for Health and Optimum Performance (CHOP).
-This includes all faculty, staff, students, and their Immediate families.
+This includes all faculty, staff, students, students’ spouse, dependent children and parents.